mueni5/christine/README.md

 Netlify - for deployment

-Tailwind -  gives the app a professional appearance, Tailwind will allow us to easily apply multiple styles through combining classnames on our React elements.
+Tailwind CSS -  gives the app a professional appearance, Tailwind will allow us to easily apply multiple styles through combining classnames on our React elements.

 ### Front-end Setup
 To run the front-end of the portfolio, follow these steps: